papugamichal/100commits/README.md

    - [ ] Setup database container for the project
 5. GitHub Actions:
    - [ ] Setup action to automatically make commit into Readme file with summary of all commits made that day
+   - [x] Setup action to build & run tests on push
 6. gRPC - AirQuality Demo Applications
    - [x] Setup projects
    - [x] Air station streaming to the server (client streaming)